-PAEA is partnering with the American Academy of Addiction Psychiatry and a coalition of national professional organizations in a grant funded by SAMHSA called State Targeted Response-Technical Assistance (STR-TA).
+PAEA is partnering with the American Academy of Addiction Psychiatry and a coalition of national professional organizations in a grant funded by SAMHSA called the State Targeted Response Technical Assistance Consortium (STR-TA).
 PAEA as a partner organization will focus on assisting PA programs with incorporating medication-assisted treatment (MAT) waiver training into their curricula.
 PAEA’s vision is that all PA program graduates and faculty will be waiver eligible.

 What is MAT?

 MAT is the use of medications to treat persons with opiate use disorder.
 The three medications approved by the FDA for MAT are methadone, buprenorphine, and naltrexone.

 Funding for this grant from the Substance Abuse and Mental Health Services Administration will help us assist programs with incorporating MAT training into PA programs’ curricula.